Ale-JRD/Trads/content/post/index-T1.md

 Rinji clicked his tongue.

-[That makes it even harder for our forces near the Second Guardian Wall to move out…]
+「That makes it even harder for our forces near the Second Guardian Wall to move out…」

 The knight commanding the area near the wall where we were stationed turned toward the enemy army.

 He muttered with frustration,

-[Guh… our trebuchet can’t reach that distance…]
+「Guh… our trebuchet can’t reach that distance…」

 There were trebuchets set up inside the First Guardian Wall and along the top of the wall.